Content Asset Classification Framework

 their relationship to decision environments is visible

-Content classification improves structural consistency across the Content Brain.
+Content classification improves structural consistency across Content Brain.

 Core Principle